Alchus/scout-stuff/04-First-Class.md

 ```
 11	Demonstrate scout spirit by living the Scout Oath and Scout Law.
 Tell how you have done your duty to God and how you have lived four different points of the Scout Law (different from those points used for previous ranks) in your everyday life.
 ```

+LOYAL.
+Show that you care about your family, friends, Scout leaders, school, and country.

+KIND.
+Treat others as you want to be treated.
+Never harm or kill any living thing without good reason.

+BRAVE.
+Face difficult situations even when you feel afraid.
+Do what you think is right despite what others might be doing or saying.

+REVERENT.
+Be reverent toward God.
+Be faithful in your religious duties.
+Respect the beliefs of others.

 ```
 12	While working toward the First Class rank, and after completing Second Class requirement 11, participate in a Scoutmaster conference.